geocom-gis/tpk_export/readme.md

  -f,   --format | The format of the tiles.
 Valid inputs are: PNG, PNG8, PNG16, PNG24, PNG32, JPG, MIXED (default: PNG).
  -dl,  --detailLevel | The level of detail.
 If not set it will be parsed from the scheme file.
  -sc,  --schemeName | The name of the scheme file to be applied (including file ending).
 It is considered to be in the input directory (see -i).
 Asks for user interaction if not set.
- -sum, --summary: | Summary text to be added to the tile packages.
+ -sum, --summary | Summary text to be added to the tile packages.
 If not set the name of the .mxd will be used.
- -t,   --tags: | The tags to be added to the tile packages (comma separated).
+ -t,   --tags | The tags to be added to the tile packages (comma separated).
 If not set the name of the mxd will be used.

 ------